- What's On

 - Venue Hire

-Anne McElvoy enlists the help of Diversify author June Sarpong, doctor and medical historian Gavin Francis, writer and transgender activist Juno Dawson and philosopher Julian Baggini to tackle contemporary ideas about the ever changing notions of the self.
+Anne McElvoy enlists the help of Diversify author June Sarpong, doctor and medical historian Gavin Francis, performance and theatre artist Emma Frankland and philosopher Julian Baggini to tackle contemporary ideas about the ever changing notions of the self.

 June Sarpong is the author of Diversify, a celebration of those who are often marginalised in our society including women, those living with disabilities, and the LGBTQ community.
 A successful TV presenter and an ambassador for the Prince’s Trust, June is also the co-founder of the Women:Inspiration and Enterprise Network.